jepstein-eagle/adaptable/packages/adaptable/readme/guides/adaptable-functions-guide.md

 - AdapTableFunctions which offer objects that can be created / edited / deleted do so via **AdapTableFunction Wizards**.
 These provide a step-by-step way to edit the sometimes complex objects that can be created.

-- Many AdapTableFunctions also provide Menu Items for both the **Column Menu** (available through clicking a Column Header) and **Context Menu** (available through right-clicking on a grid cell, or group of cells).
+- Many AdapTableFunctions also provide Menu Entries for both the **Column Menu** (available through clicking a Column Header) and **Context Menu** (available through right-clicking on a grid cell, or group of cells).
+See more at [Adaptable Menus](adaptable-menus-guide.md).

 This table lists all the AdapTableFunctions and which UI elements they support.